risingwavelabs/promdump/README.md

 ### No Data in Grafana

 Check the Docker Compose logs for any errors in the VictoriaMetrics container.
 If there are errors related to vmimport, try using the `--use-legacy-format` flag with prompush.

+### Prometheus: query processing would load too many samples into memory in query execution
+If you encounter this error, reduce memory usage by setting `--memory-ratio` to a value less than 1.
+For example, `--memory-ratio 0.5` will halve the memory consumption.
+If the issue persists, try progressively smaller values.

+For cases where even very small memory ratios don't resolve the issue, use `--parts` to divide the query results into multiple smaller chunks.
+This also enable resuming from the last completed part if the dump is interrupted.